Capture of Columbia: Military

 The defense of Columbia was made mostly ineffectual by the poor decisions of General P. G. T. Beauregard, who further split his forces trying to counter Sherman, rather than keeping his forces together.
 Historian Marion Lucas assesses that Beauregard failed to learn from Sherman's March to the Sea.
 Had he learned, Lucas argues that Beauregard would have realized that Sherman would again split his forces, and that the best counter would have been to keep Confederate forces united and attack Sherman's weak flanks.
-He also argues that the Confederate forces had the advantage despite being outnumbered two-to-one: they had considerable stores of food and ammunition, compared to Sherman's foraging troops.
+Lucas also argues that the Confederate forces had the advantage despite being outnumbered two-to-one: they had considerable stores of food and ammunition, compared to Sherman's foraging troops.
 Further, Sherman was being slowed by torrential winter rains and impassable roads.
 But Lucas ultimately argues that Beauregard had already succumbed to defeatism, and that the spirit had infected the troops.
 Beauregard sent a dejected message to Lee on February 15, indicating that he would be withdrawing towards North Carolina, implicitly meaning that Columbia was to be abandoned.